 Tools from other organisations

 Health Profiles is the Department of Health's programme to improve availability and accessibility to heath and health-related information in England.
 They give a snapshot overview of health for each local authority in England.
-Health Profiles are produced annually by the Public Health Observatories in England working in partnership and are commissioned by the Department of Health.
+Health Profiles are produced annually and will be reviewed in 2015.